Hofled/task-sequencer/README.md

-# promise-queue
+# task-sequencer
-A library which allows creating promise-queue and task them in series.
+A library which allows to perform tasks in a sequenced order.